chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 }
 ```

-Similarly to above, we are using the AJAX with the GET method to get a car but unlike above,
+Similarly to above, we are using the AJAX with the GET method to get a car... but unlike above,
 our `findByID()` function takes an input parameter of `id`.
 This function will call the url
 including the id (`http://localhost/slim-cars/api/3`).
 On AJAX success, we will also set the
 currentCar (we will be adding shortly) in order for our application to tell